RafaelDeJongh/Calculo/src/assets/content/siteTypes.md

 Custom Production websites are the priciest and most advanced kind of website type.
 This allows the client to request a more specific website equipped with custom functionality that has to be created specifically for them.

-This is also the least picked option as the price for these kind of websites tends to be €8000 or even more than €10000 excl.
+This is also the least picked option as the price for these kinds of websites tends to be €8000 or even more than €10000 excl.
 VAT, as it requires a lot more hours to be put into the development.